 |Stored Procedure with R||An R file with child SQL Query and child stored procedure template file.
 See SQL Server integration.|

 Visual Studio Solutions provide a convenient place to gather and manage related projects in one logical place.
 Solutions help keep your code organized and facilitates collaboration within teams.

 In the example below, the solution contains an R project with a model built using R and Azure Machine Learning, a Python/scikit-learn project, a C++ project containing modules for intensive computational work, a SQL project for data management, and a Python/Bottle project for the web site that publishes the result:

 The project highlighted with boldface is the "startup" project for the solution; to change it, right-click a different project and select Set as startup project.

 At present, there isn't any explicit R to C#/C++ language integration in place (as there is for Python, see Creating a C++ extension for Python).
 However there are libraries available that provide C# and C++ bridges for R.

-For more details on managing projects and solutions in general, see Solutions and Projects in Visual Studio.
+For more information on managing projects and solutions in general, see Solutions and Projects in Visual Studio.